deislabs/image-layer-provenance/README.md

 Without knowing (1) the exact origin of layers and (2) the exact Dockerfile instruction that introduced vulnerable packages, maintainers cannot deliver a timely fix.

-### Detailed Background and Examples Into Current Limitations
+### Detailed Background and Examples of Current Limitations

 For more info on the current limitations of (1) image history and (2) vulnerability scan reports, see [Current Limitations in Container Image Vulnerability Experience](./docs/current-limitations.md).